Care Act 2014

 - In a legal, reasonable and efficient manner

 - If you have eligible care and support needs you may be required to contribute to the cost of your support

-It was announced by the Department of Health in July 2015 that the phase two implementation of the Care Act (2014) will be postponed until 2020.
-This will include the postponing the introduction of a cap on the amount anyone will have to pay for care which was to be £72,000 for eligible care in 2016
+It was announced by the Department of Health in July 2015 that the phase two implementation of the Care Act (2014) will be postponed.
+No date has been announced for it to be implemented.

 Deferred payments, previously called Home Loans, exist to help a person pay residential care home fees, without the need to sell their own home.
 They cannot currently be used to pay for care costs for people currently living in their own home.

 Everyone can ask to be considered for a deferred payment but there is a criteria about who can have one.
 A person has to have been assessed as having eligible care and support needs and have savings of less than £23,250.